Nate Eaton Player Props: Royals vs. Blue Jays

 - Eaton hit .267 with four doubles, three triples, a home run and 10 walks.

-- Eaton got a hit in 45.5% of his 44 games last season, with more than one hit in 13.6% of those games.
+- Appearing in 44 games last season, he hit just one long ball.

-- He went deep once out of 44 games a year ago, going deep in 0.8% of his plate appearances.

-- Eaton picked up an RBI in 11 of 44 games last season (25.0%), including one game with multiple RBIs.
+- In 11 of 44 games last year, Eaton picked up an RBI, and he had one game with more than one RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.